PilotsTradeNetwork/EDStockTraderProject/README.md

 ## Thanks

-A sincere thankyou to the tools which make EDStockTracker's development possible, including:
+A sincere thankyou to the tools and people which make EDStockTracker's development possible, including:

+- the Pilot's Trade Network
 - www.edsm.net
 - www.elitebgs.app
 - www.eddb.io